Language selection

 Ecological and economic impacts

-This species’ ability to settle on a range of artificial surfaces causes dense fouling of fishing gear, moorings, and ropes and is difficult and time-consuming to remove.
+This species' ability to settle on a range of artificial surfaces causes dense fouling of fishing gear, moorings, and ropes and is difficult and time-consuming to remove.
 In Prince Edward Island, mussel lines and floating docks have been weighed down by heavy growth of Clubbed Tunicate, making them difficult to remove from the water.
-The tremendous density and abundance of this species in PEI is considered a serious threat to the long-term economic viability of the shellfish industry.
+The tremendous density and abundance of this species in Prince Edward Island is considered a serious threat to the long-term economic viability of the shellfish industry.

 East coast